WillShirley1208/will/source/_posts/file system.md

 Inodes are updated when files or directories are created, deleted, or modified.

+## dentry

+> Directory Entry

+A dentry (directory entry) represents a mapping between a file name and an inode.
+Essentially, a dentry links a file or directory name to its respective inode.

+**Key Characteristics of Dentries:**

+​	•	**Path Resolution**: Dentries assist in translating file paths to inodes, making it faster for the OS to locate files in complex directory structures.

+​	•	**Caches for Performance**: Dentries are cached to speed up file lookups, especially for frequently accessed files.
+When you access a file, the system checks the dentry cache first, reducing the need to repeatedly search the disk.

+​	•	**Relationship with Inodes**: Dentries reference inodes rather than storing file metadata or data directly.

+**How Inodes and Dentries Work Together:**

+When accessing a file (e.g., opening or modifying it), the filesystem:

+1. Uses the directory path to locate the **dentry** for each component of the path, starting from the root (/) to the desired file.

+2. Each **dentry** provides a reference to the **inode** that holds the file’s metadata and data block locations.

+	3. Once the correct **inode** is found, the system can access the data blocks on the disk to perform the desired file operation.

+**Summary:**

+​	•	**Inodes** store metadata and data pointers for each file, managing essential details and the physical location of data.

+​	•	**Dentries** map filenames to inodes, facilitating path resolution and improving filesystem performance through caching.

+This division helps optimize file access and management, making filesystems more efficient and scalable.

 ## LVM

 >  (Logical Volume Manager) Represents the LVM system that manages the disks (physical volumes), creates VGs, and allocates LVs.